There are many beautiful places to visit in Colombia.

 *Contributed by Stefan Arestis, Nomadic Boys

 When it comes to food, Medellin has some top restaurants to check out.
 The main staple to try here is “Bandeja Paisa”.
 It is not only one of the most famous traditional Colombian foods but also particularly popular in Medellin, where it originates.
-It is a calorific platter which includes avocado, rice, beefsteak, fried plantains, fried pork crackling and a fried egg!
+It is a calorific platter that includes avocado, rice, beefsteak, fried plantains, fried pork crackling, and a fried egg!

-Finally, the top not-to-miss attraction is the outdoor Plaza Botero Museum in downtown Medellin with the eccentric gigantic nude statues of people/animals.
+Finally, one of the best things to do in Medellin is visit the outdoor Plaza Botero Museum in downtown Medellin with the eccentric gigantic nude statues of people/animals.

 Make sure to also visit the Museo Casa de la Memoria, dedicated to the city’s past, and Comuna 13, where you’ll find the city’s best street art (book your guided tour of Comuna 13 graffiti here).